cormachogan/vminfo-operator/README.md

 You can think of a CRD as representing the desired state of a Kubernetes object or Custom Resource, and the function of the operator is to run the logic or code to make that desired state happen - in other words the operator has the logic to do whatever is necessary to achieve the object's desired state.

 This is the second in the series of Kubernetes Operators to query the status of vSphere resources.
-The first was built to query ESXi resources (called __HostInfo__).
-Details about that operator can be found [here](https://github.com/cormachogan/hostinfo-operator).
+The first tutorial was built to query ESXi resources (called __HostInfo__).
+Details about that operator tutorial can be found [here](https://github.com/cormachogan/hostinfo-operator).
+Another operator tutorial was built to query information from First Class Disks (FCDs).
+FCDs are used to back Kubernetes Persistent Volumes when the PVs are provisioned by the vSphere CSI driver.
+You can find the details about the FCD operator tutorial [here](https://github.com/cormachogan/fcdinfo-operator).

 ## What are we going to do in this tutorial? ##